alibaba/feathub/README.md

 throughput, and FeatureService for computing features online when the request is received.

-- **Extensible framework**: FeatHub's Python SDK is declarative and decoupled from the APIs of the underlying computation engines, providing flexibility and avoiding lock-in.
+- **Extensible framework**: FeatHub's Python SDK is decoupled from the APIs of the underlying computation engines, providing flexibility and avoiding lock-in.
 This allows for the support of additional computation engines in the future.
+For example, FeatHub supports [Local Processor](docs/content/engines/local.md) that is implemented using Pandas library, in addition to its support for Apache Flink and Apache Spark.

 Usability is a crucial factor that sets feature store projects apart.
 Our SDK is designed to be **Pythonic**, **declarative**, intuitive, and highly expressive to